Pragmatic UX Design

 Citizens

-For our end users - the citizens - we needed to provide a reliable, up-to-date source of information and a genuine heartbeat of their city.
+The end users, the citizens and tourists, needed a reliable, up-to-date source of information that captures the genuine heartbeat of their city.

 Business Owners

-For our customers who run a business or a non-profit association, the path was clear: simple administration and eyes on the content.
+For the customers who run a business or a non-profit association, the path was clear: simple administration and eyes on the content.

 Municipality Admins

-For our enterprise municipality partners, an overview of services and centralized administration of every aspect of the city was vital.
+For the enterprise municipality partners, an overview of services and centralized administration of every aspect of the city was vital.

 The Meetings